rgurlek/rgurlek.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Information Systems and Operations Management at Goizueta Business School of Emory University.
 My research focuses on developing and applying machine learning tools to tackle data-driven operations questions.
-My current interests include contextual modeling of arrivals and sojourn times in healthcare, as well as product returns and channel management in the retail industry.
+My current interests include contextual modeling of patient flow in hospitals, as well as product returns and channel management in the retail industry.